-- 9. Personal Leave.
+- 8. Standby Pay.
+Where a Department requires an employee to be available on standby during off-duty hours, an employee shall be available during his/her period of standby at a known telephone number and be available to return for duty as quickly as possible if called.
+The assigned employee shall be entitled to a standby payment of 1.5 hour's pay at the employee's base salary for each twelve (12) consecutive hours or portion thereof that he/ she is on standby except on his/her days of rest and designated paid holidays.
+The assigned employee shall be entitled to a standby payment of 2 hours pay at the employee's base salary for his/her days of rest and designated paid holidays.
+Standby time is not counted as hours worked for the purposes of calculating overtime. - 9.
+Call-back Pay.
+The provisions of this section shall apply when an employee is called back to work due to an emergency/unforeseen circumstance or when called back to work while on standby during off-duty hours.
+Non-exempt full-time employees called back to work before or after their scheduled shift shall be paid a minimum of two full hours.
+All time worked during such callback shall be paid at time and a half.
+This shall be regardless of whether or not the employee is eligible for overtime under FLSA.
+Time worked that has been compensated at time and a half shall not be counted to determine overtime for FLSA purposes.
+Call-back pay begins at the time when the employee leaves their non-work location to travel back to the work site.
+Call back pay ends at the time the employees completes the task assigned. - 10.
+Daily Logs or Time Sheets.
+Each non-exempt employee is required to maintain and sign, as verification of accuracy, daily logs or time sheets showing all hours worked, including overtime, and to submit the daily logs or time sheets to their immediate supervisor for examination. - 11.
+Personal Leave.
 City employees that are exempt as defined in Section XII, part 3 will receive 40 hours of personal leave every calendar year.
 City employees that qualify for personal leave are responsible for reporting personal leave use to payroll.
 Unused personal leave hours will not be carried over to the next calendar year.
-There will be no compensation for unused personal leave, including when an employee leaves employment with Lehi City. - 10.
+There will be no compensation for unused personal leave, including when an employee leaves employment with Lehi City. - 12.
 Disaster Emergencies: In situations where the Mayor has formally declared a "Local Disaster Emergency," employees (including all contract employees) will be required to report to work as soon as possible unless they are medically unable to do so.
 Lehi City will collaborate with the Red Cross and make every effort to provide services for every employee's family.
 In the event of a personal situation wherein an employee is unable to report for work, failure to contact their supervisor may result in disciplinary action up to and including termination.
 Employees who are required to work outside of, or in addition to, their normal work schedule during the designated disaster may be paid at time and one-half for any emergency hours worked.
 Hours worked under those conditions may be used as comp time.